 - Proposal (0%): You need to turn in a one-page proposal on March 1.
 The proposal should outline what you propose to do and a rough plan for how you will pursue the project.
 We will then provide feedback and guidance on the direction to maximize the project's chance of succeeding.
-The proposal is not graded. - Project presentation (10%): At the end of the semester, we will schedule project presentations for all the projects in the class. - Final paper (20%): You need to complete a final report in the style of a conference submission (we recommend you to use the ACL 2023 template).
-It should begin with an abstract and introduction, clearly describe the proposed idea or exploration, present technical details, give results, provide analysis and discussion of the results, and cite any sources you used.
+The proposal is not graded. - Project presentation (10%): At the end of the semester, we will schedule project presentations for all the projects in the class. - Final paper (20%): You need to complete a final report in the style of a conference submission.
+Suggestion structure for the final report: an abstract and introduction, describe the proposed idea or exploration, present technical details, give results, provide analysis and discussion of the results, and cite any sources you used.